Living Fence

 Virginia Pine Tree - Pinus virginiana

-Hardy to zone 6, this medium-size evergreen has a life span of up to 90 years.
-The growth is fast at 8-12 inches per year, height from 15-40 feet when mature.
-It grows well in clay-type soil with drainage as well as tolerates pruning.
-This pine will grow in poor soil such as sandy loam but may stay smaller in size.
+Hardy to zone 6, this medium-sized evergreen has a life span of up to 90 years.
+The growth is fast at 8-12 inches per year, with a height of 15-40 feet when mature.
+It grows well in clay-type soil with drainage and tolerates pruning.
+This pine will grow in poor soil, such as sandy loam, but may stay smaller.

 Spruce Pine Tree - Pinus glabra